 Carolyn Burland - Parent Governor

-It has been a great privilege to work alongside such an enthusiastic, professional team of people since June 2013 when I became a Parent Governor.
-I have lived in Wetherby since 2006 but actually attended Crossley Street myself for a term in the early 1970’s.
-My son attended Crossley Street right through from Nursery to High School and my daughter is currently here too.
-I work in a completely different industry but there many skills that are transferable to education.
-I sit on the Curriculum committee and am also the Chair of the PTA.
+It has been my great privilege to work alongside such an enthusiastic & professional team since June 2013 when I became a parent Governor.
+I have lived in Wetherby this time since 2006 but actually attended Crossley Street in the early 1970’s for a term.
+My son started Crossley Street Nursery in 2008 and my daughter followed in 2012.
+I sit on the Curriculum Committee, am designated as SEN Governor and associated with Year 2.
+I have been involved with the PTA since 2009 and was chair for 7 years until recently.
+I work full time in a completely different industry but there are many common skills which are transferable to educations and sometime it’s good to see things from a different perspective.

 Janet Gregson – Co-opted Governor